mermaid-js/mermaid/docs/community/development.md

 [Here is a GitHub document that gives an overview of the process.](https://docs.github.com/en/get-started/quickstart/fork-a-repo)

-## Install the Requirements
+## Technical Requirements

-For [mermaid repository](https://github.com/mermaid-js/mermaid) we also support local development in Docker.
-So you can install everything natively on your machine or in Docker by your choice.
+You can install the requirements natively on your machine or in Docker by your choice.

 <PlatformSelector :selectedPlatform="selectedPlatform" v-on:change="setPlatform" />